BlueBrain/CoreNeuron/README.md

 	```
 	module load intel intel-mpi python cmake
 	```
-Note that if you are building on Cray system with GNU toolchain, you have to following environmental variable:
+Note that if you are building on Cray system with GNU toolchain, you have to set the following environment variable:

 	```bash
 	export CRAYPE_LINK_TYPE=dynamic